 In dealing with a conflict situation, the best solution may simply be to try to avoid it.
 However, when people are together in isolated, confined or even hostile environments over an intensive and extended period, eventually conflicts will occur.
 Therefore, it is of utmost importance to be able to manage conflicts as smoothly as possible when they happen, in order to focus on what is important: getting the job done.

 Whilst people working in extreme environments have often had extensive training prior to the actual operational phase, we have found that frequently the topic of conflict management is neglected or down-played.
 This is primarily due to two reasons:

-1) Leaders or those in charge of high-performance teams simply expect members to be able to solve conflicts because they are highly selected individuals and it is assumed to be a skill that ‘just follows’ or
+- Leaders or those in charge of high-performance teams simply expect members to be able to solve conflicts because they are highly selected individuals and it is assumed to be a skill that ‘just follows’

-2) the topic is considered as too ‘soft’ and not as important as other more technical learning skills.
+- Or, the topic is considered too ‘soft’ and not as important as other more technical learning skills.

-One of the first steps to solving conflicts is to understand the culture of the team and their view on conflicts.
+One of the first steps to resolving conflicts is to understand the culture of the team and their view on conflicts.
 This should be done openly.
-In some teams, conflicts are seen as a natural part of planning and task solving, while other teams view conflicts as disruptive events.
+In some teams, conflicts are seen as a natural part of planning and task-solving, while other teams view conflicts as disruptive events.
 One approach is not necessarily better than the other, but the team should be aware of which culture they possess, as the two extremes can offer different advantages and disadvantages.

 Our research within Danish special forces and other high-performance sports teams provides examples of actions that can be taken prior to conflict escalation.

 Sometimes conflicts can be turning points providing the potential for learning points if people are able to handle it in a constructive way.